akkadotnet/akka.net/docs/articles/streams/basics.md

 ---
-layout: docs.hbs
+uid: streams-basics
 title: Basics and working with Flows
 ---

+# Basics and working with Flows

-# Core concepts
+## Core concepts
 Akka Streams is a library to process and transfer a sequence of elements using bounded buffer space.
 This latter property is what we refer to as _boundedness_ and it is the defining feature of Akka Streams.
 Translated to everyday terms it is possible to express a chain (or as we see later, graphs)